anjali067verma/Quiz-App/README.md

 # Quiz-App
-A website where users can give quizzes and test their skills.
+A website at which user can give quizzes and test their skills.